tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 inx RP   00 RP0 011  1  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer.
 jnc a    11 010 010  3  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  3  Unconditional jump.
-jz  a    11 001 010  3  If compareResult is true, jump to address (a = lb hb). lda a    00 110 010  3  Load register A with data from the address, a(hb:lb).
+jz  a    11 001 010  3  If flagZeroBit is true, jump to address (a = lb hb). lda a    00 110 010  3  Load register A with data from the address, a(hb:lb).
 ldax RP  00 RP1 010  1  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. mvi R,#  00 RRR 110  2  Move a number (#, db) to a register.